Timesheets, invoices and payments

 If you are paid per hour then you will typically enter the number of hours worked each day.
 If you are paid a daily rate you will normally not need to track the hours and just enter the number of days worked each week.
 Check this with your agency and client.

-The majority of timesheets have 3 counterfoils, so copies can be kept by yourself and the client with the original being sent to the agency.
-If this is not the case then ensure you take a photocopy of the timesheet and ask the client to also sign the copy.
+Some timesheets have 3 counterfoils, so copies can be kept by yourself and the client with the original being sent to the agency.
+If this is not the case then ensure you take a photocopy of the timesheet and ask the client to also sign the copy. some agencies use online systems to capture the data, which is then digitally signed off by the client.
+Just make sure you end up with a copy yourself that is signed.

-If you make a claim for overtime, it is important to clearly show it on the timesheet, since it is one of the most common problems arising in the processing/payment of timesheets.
+If you make a claim for overtime, it is important to clearly show it on the timesheet, since it can be one of the most common problems arising in the processing/payment of timesheets.

 If you are working through your own limited company, outside the scope of IR35, you should prepare your own timesheets in addition to anything you may complete for the agency.
 This “paperwork standardisation” within your own limited company, is a pointer towards you running your own business, as opposed to simply completing the documents prepared by the agent (as an employee/IR35 caught person would do).

-After getting the timesheet signed you will need to arrange for an invoice to be created and sent to the client.
+After getting the timesheet signed you will need to create an invoice and send it to the client.

 Invoices to your agency should show the following information: